Degrees and Programs

 Our accelerated courses last eight weeks.

-New courses begin each month.
+New courses begin almost every month.

 Peirce offers you flexibility and accessibility through accelerated degree programs designed to complement today's busy lifestyle.
 You have the choice of attending our Philadelphia campus or attending class online , in one of four major areas of study: Business, Healthcare, Information Technology, or Paralegal Studies.
 For more information about our certificate graduation rates, the median debt of students who completed the program, and other important information, please click here